Posted on Mar 17, 2020

 On an FDG PET scan report, it will usually note whether or not there was FDG uptake (radiotracer uptake).
 There’s a perception among patients that anything with uptake is abnormal.
 This is not always true and can cause unnecessary alarm and concern.

-When determining what FDG uptake is indicative of, the interpreting radiologist should also take into consideration any findings on a CT, MRI, or other imaging test.
+When determining what FDG uptake is indicative of, the interpreting radiologist should also take into consideration any findings on a CT, MRI, or other imaging tests.
 Given the complexity - one really has to specialize in PET and have read a lot of FDG PET scans to understand all the variables and intricacies.

 [DocPanel] What is SUV value?

 An FDG PET scan report will also indicate SUV (standardized uptake value).
 While it is natural to believe a higher SUV indicates greater malignancy - that is absolutely not the case.